1942 Abdeen Palace incident

-The Abdeen Palace Incident was a military confrontation that took place on 4 February 1942 at Abdeen Palace in Cairo, and nearly resulted in the forced abdication of King Farouk I. It is considered a landmark in the history of Egypt.
+The Abdeen Palace incident was a military confrontation that took place on 4 February 1942 at Abdeen Palace in Cairo, and nearly resulted in the forced abdication of King Farouk I. It is considered a landmark in the history of Egypt.

 Background

-Following the 1919 Egyptian revolution, Egyptian politics has been described as a three legged stool: the conservative palace led by the King and his conservative allies, the liberal Wafd Party led by Mustafa al-Nahhas since 1927 and the British.
+Following the 1919 Egyptian revolution, Egyptian politics has been described as a three-legged stool: the conservative palace, led by the King and his conservative allies, the liberal Wafd Party, led by Mustafa al-Nahhas since 1927, and the British government.
 The popularity of the Wafd among the Egyptian masses frightened the palace and the British, who often worked together to contain and oust elected Wafdist governments.
-However, following the 1935-36 Egyptian protests and the Italian invasion of Ethiopia, the British became convinced that coming to an agreement with Egyptian nationalists was vital to protect British interests in the region, specifically regarding the Suez Canal.
+However, following the 1935–1936 protests in Egypt and the Italian invasion of Ethiopia, the British became convinced that coming to an agreement with Egyptian nationalists was vital to protect British interests in the region, specifically regarding the Suez Canal.
 The Anglo-Egyptian Treaty of 1936 was signed following a Wafdist victory in the elections of that year.
-The treaty limited British forces to the Suez Canal, reduced the status of the British High Commissioner - then Sir Miles Lampson - to British ambassador, and set in motion the eventual end of the capitulations system, which was achieved the following year at the Montreux Convention.
-The treaty also required Egypt to cooperate with the British in the case of war, though it did not specify that Egypt would declare war on Britain's enemies, Around this time, King Fuad I died and was succeeded by his son, the now King Farouk.
+The treaty limited British forces to the Suez Canal zone, reduced the status of the British High Commissioner - then Sir Miles Lampson - to British ambassador, and set in motion the eventual end of the capitulations system, which was achieved the following year at the Montreux Convention.
+The treaty of 1936 also required Egypt to co-operate with the British in the case of war, though it did not specify that Egypt would declare war on Britain's enemies.
+Around this time, King Fuad I died and was succeeded by his son, the new King Farouk.

 While signing the treaty was a major victory for the Wafd, the period 1937 to 1942 saw a major decline in their power.
-Nahhas' government was dismissed following a series a political disagreements with the palace.
-In 1937, the Wafd experienced a major internal split resulting in the faction led by Ahmad Maher and Mahmoud el-Nokrashy leaving to form the Saadist Institutional Party.
-The 1938 elections were rigged against the Wafd, leading to a majority anti-Wafd parliament.
-On the other side of the political spectrum, King Farouk was supported by the conservative Ali Maher and the Grand Imam of al-Azhar Mustafa al-Maraghi.
+The king dismissed the government of Nahhas, following a series of political disagreements with the palace.
+In 1937, the Wafd experienced a major internal split, resulting in the faction led by Ahmad Maher and Mahmoud el-Nokrashy leaving to form the Saadist Institutional Party.
+The 1938 parliamentary elections were rigged against the Wafd, leading to a majority anti-Wafd parliament.
+On the other side of the political spectrum, King Farouk was supported by the conservative Aly Maher and the Grand Imam of al-Azhar, Mustafa al-Maraghi.
 Maher and al-Maraghi believed that Nahhas was the main threat and supported a conservative Islamic monarchy as opposed to the secularism in the Wafd.
 This forced the Wafd to align closer to the British.
 As one British observer remarked: the Wafd is in our pockets and particularly the Ambassador's.